Public Health Awareness Announcement:

 Current psychological and psychiatric emotional theory can be dangerous and harmful to you and your families mental and physical health, prosperity, and well-being.

-* Health Hazards of a 3000-year-old neuro-linguistic paradigm of emotions.
+* Health Hazards of a 3000-year-old neuro-linguistic paradigm of emotions used as science.

 *Cognition creates the biology that stimulates the emotional neurology consciousness then perceives.